NoahJinnn/simple-wasm-plugin/README.md

 # Rust WASM plugin

-This repo is the plugin template for HelloHQ app
+This repo is the plugin template for SuperApp app

 ## Usage